antonio-malcolm/protoreaction/zygote/README.md

 `test/output/`

 ## Author And License Info
-interReaction is authored by, and copyright 2021 to present, Antonio Malcolm.
+protoReaction is authored by, and copyright 2021 to present, Antonio Malcolm.
 All rights reserved.

-interReaction (A.K.A., "interReaction", "InterReaction", "interpreaction", "interPreaction", or "InterPreaction") is licensed under the BSD 3-Clause license, and is subject to the terms of the BSD 3-Clause license, found in the LICENSE file, in the root directory of this project.
+protoReaction (A.K.A., "ProtoReaction" or "protoreaction") is licensed under the BSD 3-Clause license, and is subject to the terms of the BSD 3-Clause license, found in the LICENSE file, in the root directory of this project.